-An EMP however shouldn’t be seen as just another piece of documentation the small business owner has to complete to keep the authorities satisfied.
+An EMP, however, shouldn’t be seen as just another piece of documentation the small business owner has to complete to keep the authorities satisfied.
 It should be given the appropriate consideration from all staff and management.
-In short your responsibility to the environment requires ‘buy in’ from all involved in your business.
-The most effective environmental management plans aren’t complicated, they are straight forward and understood by all involved.
+In short your responsibility to the environment requires ‘buy-in’ from all involved in your business.
+The most effective environmental management plans aren’t complicated, they are straightforward and understood by all involved.
 They are also monitored and refined over time to improve your workplace’s environmental practices.
-In some cases this may involve appointing an environmental manager so your business has a staff member who is responsible for ensuring your EMP is followed and all staff are trained and understand their responsibilities.
+In some cases, this may involve appointing an environmental manager so your business has a staff member who is responsible for ensuring your EMP is followed and all staff is trained and understand their responsibilities.

 Developing an EMP

 Before developing an EMP for your business it’s helpful to take a closer look at what’s involved so you have a higher chance of developing an effective EMP.